ssatguru/BabylonJS-EditControl.java/README.md

 * Rotate
 * Snap Rotate
 * Scale
-* Local or Global  Translation,Rotation.
+* Local or Global  Translation, Rotation.
 (Scaling only in local axis)
 * Create multiple instances in the same scene with each instance attached to a different mesh
 * Scale size of control
+* undo, redo

 For a demo head on over to [http://ssatguru.appspot.com/babylonjs/EditControl/webapp/index.html](http://ssatguru.appspot.com/babylonjs/EditControl/webapp/index.html)